tribad/mtt-cpp/docs/user/manual.md

 world of the model to the real world.

 These are extensively used with generator, because that's his purpose, transfer the abstract model into the real world.

+### Packages
+Packages are like directories in file system browsers.
+They structure the model and you can put any other model element into packages if you see fit to it.
+They need not be aligned to your directory structure but will mostly reflect your desired directory structure while generating the files.

+The generator will look out for the following stereotypes attached to packages.

+* library
+* application
+* wxapp
+* simulation or model
+* extern or system
+* subsystem
+* httpifc
+* module
+* jscript
+* php

+Even if have not attached a stereotype to any of your packages the generator will start create files if he identifies model elements that he can create.
+But than they may be created in places where you did not expect it and no supporting files, like makefiles are created.

+#### library

+### Classes